ucb-efmh/efmh-site/students.md

 <div class="miniblock">
 	<img class="headshot" src="images/lily.jpg"><br />
 	<p><strong>Lily Engel</strong><br />
-	My current research uses idealized numerical models to study physical-biological interactions in an estuary including what I call the Peter-Parker Model.
-After graduation, I will be using larval-transport models to predict the spread of the invasive European Green Crab in the Salish Sea at Pacific Northwest National Laboratory-Seattle as a postdoc.
-In my free time, I enjoy hiking, rock climbing, trying new restaurants, and choral singing.
+	Lily’s current research uses idealized numerical models to study physical-biological interactions in an estuary including what she calls the Peter-Parker Model.
+After graduation, she will be using larval-transport models to predict the spread of the invasive European Green Crab in the Salish Sea at Pacific Northwest National Laboratory-Seattle as a postdoc.
+In her free time, she enjoys hiking, rock climbing, trying new restaurants, and choral singing.
 	</p>
 </div>